freephile/ServerInfo/README.md

 ## Front-end
 To run the checks for JavaScript, JSON, and CSS:

+* If using Fresh (recommended), run `fresh-node`
 * Run `npm install`

 This will intall testing software to `node_modules/` in the current directory.
+If using Fresh, the testing software will be installed into a temporary sandboxed container isolated from your system.

 Now, run `npm test` to run the automated front-end code checks..